 Variable Description Default {config full-config ibedata mail-queue userconfig} Type either: config: Back up configuration changes only.
 The default settings will not be backed up. full-config: Back up the entire configuration file (no default settings either), including the IBE data and user config. ibe-data: Back up the IBE data. mail-queue: Back up the mail queues. user-config: Back up the user-specific configurations, such as user preferences, personal block/safelists, and secondary addresses.
 Before backing up, you should update the user configuration file.
-To update the configurations, see user-config on page 374. <filename_str></filename_str> Type the file name that will be used for the backup file, such as fortimail_backup.txt. <tftp_ipv4></tftp_ipv4> Type the IP address of the TFTP server. [ <password_str>]</password_str> Type a password that will be used to encrypt the backup file, and which must be provided when restoring the backup file.
-If you do not provide a password, the backup file is stored as clear text. [ <comments_str>]</comments_str> If you are adding a comment, do not add spaces, underscore characters ( ), or quotation marks ( " ) or any other punctuation marks.
+To update the configurations, see user-config on page 392. {ftp local scp tftp} Specify the backup location and enter the file and credentials if required.